 Each Indemnification Obligation that is deemed assumed pursuant to the Plan shall (i) remain in full force and effect, (ii) not be modified, reduced, discharged, impaired, or otherwise affected in any way, (iii) be deemed and treated as an executory contract pursuant to Sections 365 and 1123 of the Bankruptcy Code regardless of whether or not Proofs of Claim have been Filed with respect to such obligations, and (iv) survive Unimpaired and unaffected, in each such case irrespective of whether such indemnification is owed for an act or event occurring before or after the Petition Date.

-Unless otherwise indicated in the Plan: (i) if the Debtors reject an Indemnification Obligation, any Employment Agreement that may contain such Indemnification Obligation shall be deemed rejected, but only to the extent of such Indemnification Obligation; and (ii) if the Debtors reject an Employment Agreement, any Indemnification Obligation that may be contained in such Employment Agreement shall also be deemed rejected automatically.
+Unless otherwise indicated in the Plan, if the Debtors reject an Indemnification Obligation, any Employment Agreement that may contain such Indemnification Obligation shall be deemed rejected, but only to the extent of such Indemnification Obligation.